 The white pieces have quite a bit of mobility but they are not active.
 They have lots of duties to keep them busy.
 The bishop is responsible for guarding the pawn f2.
 The rook is stuck on the first rank defending the back row mate.
 And the knight is pinned (shielding the rook from the black bishop).
 Pins are a great way to take away freedom.

 The black pieces are free as birds.
-Not only are they mobile, they have no chores to tie them down either.
+Not only are they mobile, but they also have no chores to tie them down either.
 White’s lack of freedom allows Black to win a pawn with…

 The knight can’t be captured.
 2,Nxd2 Bxd1 is bad and 2.Rxd2 Ra1+ is worse.
 And there is no way to defend f3.